 - Many Daria fans think that the title character's surname, "Morgendorffer," sounds Jewish, though Word Of God says that that isn't intentional.
 The same is true of Tiffany Blum-Deckler, who is Asian despite her commonly-Jewish last names (although a Jewish family with an adopted Asian daughter would hardly be unusual).

-- Harley Quinn, the Joker's moll on Batman The Animated Series, always seemed vaguely Jewish with her quirky personality and "fingernails-on-a-chalkboard" screechy voice.
+- Harley Quinn, the Joker's moll on Batman: The Animated Series, always seemed vaguely Jewish with her quirky personality and "fingernails-on-a-chalkboard" screechy voice.
 Then the beans were spilled when Harley was asked why she liked Christmas trees so much if she was Jewish.
 Later in that same story, Harley shouted "Happy Hanukkah, chump!" when attacking Batman.
 The Joker himself spouts the odd Yiddish phrase, but this is probably either by association with Harley or due to his background in show business - or maybe, once again, it's just Big Applesauce.
 It was recently revealed that Harley is half-Jewish and half-Catholic.

 - In "The King Is Dead" episode of Family Guy, we learn that Diane Simmons' maiden name is Seidelman.